cupy/backport/README.md

                         chainer or cupy
   --token TOKEN         GitHub access token.
   --pr PR               The original PR number to be backported.
-  --debug
+  --branch BRANCH       Target branch to make a backport --debug
   --continue            Continues the process suspended by conflict situation.
   --abort-before-push   Abort the procedure before making an push.
 Useful if